 Welcome from the Program Director

 Dr. SyedOur Division of Rheumatology, Allergy & Immunology at Virginia Commonwealth University, Richmond sponsors a clinically strong rheumatology fellowship with excellent faculty support for teaching and clinical care.
 The Division grew out of the first arthritis clinic in Virginia nearly ninety years ago and now boasts a relatively large, diverse, full-time faculty.
 Our primary emphasis, the education of rheumatology fellows, is at the Division’s core.
-We will select two rheumatology fellow applicant to enter in July 2024.
+We will select two rheumatology fellow applicant to enter in July 2025.

 Virginia Commonwealth University is a large state-supported university with over 31,000 students.
 The Health Sciences Campus includes schools of medicine, dentistry, nursing, pharmacy and allied health sciences.
 The VCU Hospitals cares for over half of the state’s uninsured patients and provides primary care, subspecialty, and tertiary care for the densely populated eastern half of the state.
 This modern facility has almost every specialty and subspecialty, all the way from human genetics to transplant hepatology.
 This means that our rheumatology fellows enjoy a rich, first-hand experience with nearly every rheumatic disorder possible.

 The Division contains both allergy/clinical immunology and rheumatology sections.
 The allergy/clinical immunology section has its clinical practice and fellowship separate from the rheumatology clinical practice and fellowship.
 The clinical practice in the Division of Rheumatology, Allergy and Immunology is mostly in the ambulatory care setting at VCU Health Systems, but Division faculty also have practices at satellite locations in the Richmond metropolitan area.
 The fellows also experience patient care through the affiliated Central Virginia Veterans Administration Health System also known as the VA Medical Center (VAMC), a large award-winning Veterans Affairs campus.
-There are five full-time adult rheumatology clinician educators at VCUHS and another four at the VAMC, all of whom teach fellows.
+There are five full-time adult and one full-time meds-peds rheumatology clinician educators at VCUHS and another four at the VAMC, all of whom teach fellows.
 The fellows benefit also from supervision by a staff pediatric rheumatologist.
-All faculty educators have completed a Stanford University clinical teaching course plus faculty development in evidence-based learning strategies, clinical reasoning, health disparities, flipped classrooms, observation and feedback, and bedside teaching.
+Faculty educators have completed a Stanford University clinical teaching course plus faculty development in evidence-based learning strategies, clinical reasoning, health disparities, flipped classrooms, observation and feedback, and bedside teaching.
 The result is that our fellows experience and learn from a highly diverse set of rheumatic disorders and have progressive responsibility supervised and mentored by friendly, readily available, and supportive attending rheumatologists plus a pediatric rheumatologist.
 We hold above all that we’re all learners and colleagues here, with the attending rheumatologists just as excited to learn from fellows, residents, and students as to lend their own knowledge.

 We hope you will find this website helpful and informative.
 Please feel free to contact us about any additional questions.